open-telemetry/oteps/text/0156-columnar-encoding.md

 > non-dictionary form when the cardinality of the corresponding column exceeds a certain threshold (usually 2^16).
 > YAML alias and anchor are used to avoid duplication of the same schema definition.

-#### Logs Payload
+#### Logs Arrow Mapping

 We begin with the logs payload as it is the most straightforward to map onto Arrow.
-The following Entity Relationship Diagram succinctly describes the schema of the four Arrow schemas utilized to represent a batch of OTLP logs.
+The following Entity Relationship Diagram succinctly describes the schemas of the four Arrow record utilized to represent a batch of OTLP logs.

 The `LOGS` entity contains a flattened representation of the `LogRecord`, merged with `ResourceLogs` and `ScopeLogs`.
 The `id` column functions as a primary key, linking the `LogRecord` with their corresponding attributes, which are